kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 know that this has succeeded?
 -->

-- Define availability for pod groups: allow application owners to define PDBs for multi-pod replicas rather than individual pods.
+- Define availability for pod groups: allow application owners to define PDBs for multi-pod replicas (as defined by the `Workload` API) rather than individual pods.
-- Enhance the PDB API: introduce optional fields `replicaKey`, `replicaSizeKey`, and `replicaTotalKey` to the `PodDisruptionBudget` spec. `replicaKey` will specify a pod label key, and pods sharing the same value for this key will be treated as a single, atomic unit when calculating availability. `replicaSizeKey` will provide the size of the group which a pod is a member of, and `replicaTotalKey` provide the number of total desired replicas.
-- Update eviction logic: modify the Eviction API to use the `replicaKey` pod replicas for calculating availability.
+- Update eviction logic to automatically detect group-based workloads.
+When a pod selected by a PDB is found to be part of a `Workload` (by checking for `pod.spec.workload.name`), the eviction logic will use the `Workload` and `PodGroup` definitions as the source of truth for grouping and availability.
 - Maintain compatibility: ensure that common cluster operations that respect PDBs, such as `kubectl drain` and node drains initiated by `cluster-autoscaler`, follow the group-based disruption budgets.
-All affected systems work as expected with pod groups (kube-scheduler, cluster autoscaler, custom schedulers).
-- Preserve existing functionality: for backward compatibility, PDBs that do not specify the new `replicaKey` field should not have any new behavior.
+- Preserve existing functionality: for backward compatibility, the behavior of PDBs selecting pods that are *not* part of a `Workload` (do not have `pod.spec.workload.name` set) should be unchanged.

 ### Non-Goals